 The best rock songs of all time: amazing rock tracks

-But today we're looking back across the decades to single out 45 of the best rock songs ever made.
+Today we're looking back across the years to highlight 47 of the best rock songs ever made.
 There are more out there, many more, and if your top rock song isn't on the list then let us know in the comments below.
+We'll be clocked up to a top 50 in no time with your help.

 But, we hope that some of our choices remind you of the power of rock n' roll - one of the greatest music genres the world has ever known.